jegelstaff/formulize/formulize-docs/ci.md

 #### env

 This records global variables for the Sauce username and password, and a GitHub access token we may need if the commit has requested an update to our official copy of the test application database.
+For details about how to encrypt these credentials to include them in your .travis.yml file, see [https://docs.saucelabs.com/ci-integrations/travis-ci/](https://docs.saucelabs.com/ci-integrations/travis-ci/).

 This section also declares the php environment we're going to use.

 #### install

 This runs a series of commands on the spontaneous cloud server that Travis builds for us.
 These commands install an Apache server with PHP, and configure it so the webroot folder is the folder where Travis has copied all the files from our GitHub repository.
+These commands also give global write permissions to certain folders that need to be writable by the application.

 These commands depend on two other files: